-Several studies have shown that successful customer onboarding is one of the most crucial pieces to make a customer renew their contracts in future.
+Several studies have shown that successful customer onboarding is one of the most crucial pieces to making a customer renew their contracts in the future.

 A few months ago we conducted a Customer Success meetup in Bangalore where several Customer Success Leaders came and shared their learnings and insights on various topics.

 In the previous blog, we covered the first topic of discussion: Moving from reactive support to proactive success.

 Here we will cover the second topic: Secrets of successfully onboarding a B2B SaaS Customer.
 For this discussion we had a panel comprising:

 - Srihari B T, Customer Success Architect, Whatfix